 Benefits for employees who are in retirement.
 Learn more.

 Compare plan features and rates

 To compare plans available to you, including rates and coverage options, please go to the Plan Rates & Features page and choose the information for your employee group.

-Fitness reimbursement benefit
+Fitness/weight-loss reimbursement benefit

 HUGHP and BCBSMA provide members with a reimbursement of up $150 per year toward membership at gyms/fitness facility or eligible weight-loss program.
 For 2021, this benefit also covers cardiovascular-related online fitness class subscriptions (fitness equipment is not covered).
 Check with your health plan provider for details about eligible expenses and reimbursement instructions.
 Español - Solicitud de reembolso por acondicionamiento físico.

 All faculty and staff enrolled in a Harvard-sponsored medical plan have access to an optional program, SmartShopper, that lets you compare costs for certain medical procedures and receive a financial incentive of up to $250 for using a preferred provider.

 Prices for same quality medical services can vary by hundreds to thousands of dollars.
 When your doctor recommends a procedure or test, visit the SmartShopper portal (see flyer for portal links) or call the Personal Assistant team at 877-281-3722 to determine whether the procedure is offered at a convenient provider at a lower price.
 When you select a more cost-effective location, you will receive a financial incentive.

 Sample incentives (many other procedures are included):